The Makhad Trust

 The Makhad Trust, a small charity based in Cheltenham, works to promote the relationship between environment and spirit, providing a meeting space between the two.
 Under the name of Sinai Journeys Ltd our work brings together people from UK and indigenous peoples, mostly in Sinai, Egypt providing working journeys on small projects.

-Other current projects include training new Beekeepers, initiating a Library for women and children, building small dams in the high mountains, a carpentry school, a seed bank and a project teaching orphaned teenagers and fatherless children to grow herbs for income.
+Other current projects include setting up a Weaving and Textiles project with the women of the Mouzaina tribe, training new Beekeepers, initiating a Library for women and children, building small dams in the high mountains, a seed bank and a project teaching orphaned teenagers and fatherless children to grow herbs for income.

 As well as Working Journeys, the Makhad Trust has also run Retreat Journeys.